 Another Naruto parallel is the cool white-haired sensei!
 Akutami may deny it but Gojo Satoru definitely gives hints of Kakashi Sensei, intentional or not.

 We could draw a character-by-character parallel between Naruto or any other Shonen anime and Jujutsu Kaisen and it would seemingly look the same.

 After all, there’s a reason why Social Media has Naruto vs Jujutsu Kaisen memes floating around.

 However, perhaps because Jujutsu Kaisen catches the aesthetic of other shonen anime so well, when it subverts a general expectation, it really hits home!

 The Junpei Twist | Subverting Expectations

-  *This section is spoiler-filled zone.
+*This section is a spoiler-filled zone.
 Proceed with caution*

-  Maybe Akutami is trying to compete with Hajime Isayama over who can be a better sadist.
-Or perhaps, Jujutsu Kaisen has a new, fun and beautiful, sometimes dark story to tell and it is doing it just right.
+Maybe Akutami is trying to compete with Hajime Isayama over who can be better in humiliating & hurting others.
+Or perhaps, Jujutsu Kaisen has a new, fun, and beautiful, sometimes dark story to tell and it is doing it just right.